antonvh/SerialTalk/README.md

-# SerialTalk: platform independent symmetric communication library
+# SerialTalk: platform-independent symmetric communication library

 ## Goal
 The goal of the package is to facilitate communication between devices like Robots and peripheral embedded systems or monitors over a serial communication line.
 Sounds abstract?
-Think connecting an OpenMV camera to a LEGO SPIKE Prime Robot.
-Or linking up two pyboards.
+Think of connecting an OpenMV camera to a LEGO SPIKE Prime Robot.
+Or linking up two Pyboards.

-#### SerialTalk version for pybricks primehub using LPF2 protocol
+#### SerialTalk version for Pybricks primehub using LPF2 protocol

-We are devloping a special version of SerialTalk that can be used with the PyBricks PrimeHub firmware using the native Lego serial PF2 communication protocol.
+We are developing a special version of SerialTalk that can be used with the PyBricks PrimeHub firmware using the native Lego serial PF2 communication protocol.
 See  [SerialTalk_LPF2](https://github.com/antonvh/SerialTalk/tree/master/serialtalk_lpf2)

 ## Usage
 When you want default UART for the platform you're running on, just go: